thomasbattram/thesis/index/thesis.utf8.md

 As the position of DNA methylation relative to genes is pertinent to its association with gene expression (__Section \@ref(dna-methylation)__) [@Jones2012; @Ando2019; @Deaton2011; @Wolf1984; @Hellman2007], the enrichment of DMPs identified in The EWAS Catalog across genomic regions and chromatin states were assessed (__Figure \@ref(fig:chrom-state-plot)__).
 Across all tissues, there was a trend for sites to be enriched for promoter regions (OR > 1).
 Evidence of enrichment across different enhancer types was mixed and there was a trend towards depletion of sites within heterochromatic regions, poised and bivalent promoters, regions repressed by polycomb proteins and quiesscant regions (__Figure \@ref(fig:chrom-state-plot)__, OR < 1).

 (ref:chrom-state-cap) __Enrichment of DMPs for 25 chromatin states__.
 Chromatin states across the genome of 127 cell types comprising 30 distinct tissues were available from the Roadmap Epigenomics Project.
 Using LOLA, the enrichment of DMPs from across all data in The EWAS Catalog for chromatin states were assessed.
-DMPs were divided into five categories __A__: CpG sites associated with any complex trait at P<1e-7, __B__: sites from A that replicated in another study at P<1e-4, __C__: CpG sites associated with any complex trait at P<1.3e-10 (P < conventional threshold divided by total number of EWAS), __D__: sites from A that were measured in blood, __E__: sites from C that were measured in blood.
+DMPs were divided into five categories __A__: CpG sites associated with any complex trait at P<1x10^-7^, __B__: CpG sites associated with any complex trait at P<1.3e-10 (P < conventional threshold divided by total number of EWAS), __C__: sites from A that replicated in another study at P<1e-4, __D__: sites from A that were measured in blood, __B__: sites from C that were measured in blood.
 The x-axis show the 25 chromatin states: TssA, Active TSS; PromU, Promoter Upstream TSS; PromD1, Promoter Downstream TSS with DNase; PromD2, Promoter Downstream TSS; Tx5', Transcription 5'; Tx, Transcription; Tx3', Transcription 3'; TxWk, Weak transcription; TxReg, Transcription Regulatory; TxEnh5', Transcription 5' Enhancer; TxEnh3', Transcription 3' Enhancer; TxEnhW, Transcription Weak Enhancer; EnhA1, Active Enhancer 1; EnhA2, Active Enhancer 2; EnhAF, Active Enhancer Flank; EnhW1, Weak Enhancer 1; EnhW2, Weak Enhancer 2; EnhAc, Enhancer Acetylation Only; DNase, DNase only; ZNF/Rpts, ZNF genes & repeats; Het, Heterochromatin; PromP, Poised Promoter; PromBiv, Bivalent Promoter; ReprPC, Repressed PolyComb, Quies, Quiescent/Low.

 (ref:chrom-state-scap) Enrichment of DMPs for 25 chromatin states